How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing the result of the l s b l k command.
-The command and the result are highlighted.
+Screenshot showing the result of the l s b l k command with the command and result highlighted.

 For LVM-on-crypt, the difference is that this output shows that the encrypted layer is at the disk level.

-Screenshot showing the result of the l s b l k command.
-The output is highlighted.
-It shows the encrypted layer.
+Screenshot showing the result of the l s b l k command with the output highlighted and showing the encrypted layer.

 4. Check the LV size: